roodling/persisted-map/README.md

     $ bower install [to be added]

-  With a stand-alone build
+  With a stand-alone build:

     <script src='persisted.map.min.js'></script>

-## Running tests and building
+## Running tests and build

   Install dependencies: